Purported “fuels reduction” logging targets the most fire resistant trees

 The West Bend logging project has been blessed by the Deschutes Collaborative as a “good” project.
 This logging was pitched as reducing the risk of fire.
 There’s plenty of debate about the efficacy of that, but in some places (i.e. around homes communities in dry forest types) it can be smart to thin the small flammable trees in order to preserve and restore more fire-resilient old-growth.
 The larger trees have thicker bark that serves as armor against fire.

 And there’s the rub.
 The West Bend project is billed as being “fuels reduction” and forest restoration.
-While those are laudable goals, there’s nothing “restorative” about logging old-growth and making fire risks worse.
+While those are laudable goals, there’s nothing “restorative” about logging mature trees and making fire risks worse.
 Fifteen years ago, when we helped the Forest Service design the Glaze Meadow project, we started with the premise that we should save all our remaining old-growth, and manage the forest to restore more big trees over time.
 With the West Bend project, the Deschutes Collaborative has lost its way.

 And to make matters worse, Congress and the Oregon legislature are directing millions of taxpayer dollars to fund more so-called fuels reduction projects.
 Many have argued that the West Bend project is a model for how this money is spent.

-But this recommendation is not being followed as old-growth ponderosa pines are slated for logging.
-When we brought these concerns to other members of the Deschutes Collaborative, the collective response was a shrug and an “good enough” vibe from the majority of its members.
+But this recommendation is not being followed as mature ponderosa pines are slated for logging.
+When we brought these concerns to other members of the Deschutes Collaborative, the collective response was a shrug and a “good enough” vibe from the majority of its members.
 This response follows a trend of the collaborative failing to hold the Forest Service accountable for fulfilling the ecological restoration goals and highlights the collaboratives focus on “pace and scale” of logging rather than on protecting old-growth, wildlife, and carbon storage on public lands.

 Problematic Track Record